alexykn/sps2/refactor/report.md

 - **CI gates:** run `cargo fmt`, `cargo clippy --all-targets --all-features`, `cargo test --workspace`, `cargo-udeps` to guarantee no resurrected dead code, and optional `cargo-semver-checks` for public crates.

 ---
-**Next actions:** focus on PR #3 (progress tracker consolidation) and socialize the structured error adoption plan with CLI/platform teams ahead of Phase 4.
+**Next actions:** proceed with PR #4 (structured error adoption) and socialize the error contract changes with CLI/platform teams now that the progress tracker consolidation is in place.